 where $H_0$ is diagonalized as $H_0:=\sum_mE_m\ket{E_m}\bra{E_m}$.
 By taking the initial state as $\ket{+}\otimes \ket{\psi}$ in step 4 and tracing out the $\mathcal{H}_c$ subsystem in step 10, the dynamics $e^{-if(H_0)t}$ is applied to the input state $\ket{\psi}$.

-We provide a full error analysis of Subroutine \ref{subr::fouri} in App.~\ref{app:error_nokori}.
-We evaluate its runtime as (Number of iterations $N$)$\times$(Average runtime of each iteration).
-Given that $N$ is $\Theta(\beta^2 t^2/\epsilon)$ and that each iteration on average takes time $\sum_{k}p_k\cdot \Theta(|k|)$, we have that the runtime is
+We provide a full error analysis of Subroutine \ref{subr::fouri} in the SM, App.~\ref{app:error_nokori}.
+The time complexity, which is equal to the iteration number $N$, is evaluated as $\Theta (\beta^2 t^2/\epsilon)$.
+The total evolution time [of the controlled Hamiltonian dynamics ${\rm ctrl}(e^{\pm iH\tau})$] is evaluated as (Number of iterations $N$)$\times$(Average evolution time of each iteration).
+Given that $N$ is $\Theta(\beta^2 t^2/\epsilon)$ and that each iteration has evolution time $\sum_{k}p_k \Theta(|k|)$ on average, the total evolution time is